A few things to know before buying this:

 -Yes this works on 1978/79 Broncos

 -This will come in two steering box options: A kit that lets you reuse your original steering box, and a kit that requires replacing your engine crossmember and installing a 2005-07 SD steering box.
-Only the version for reusing your existing steering box is ready to sale.

 -When you reuse your original steering box, no cutting or welding is required.
-When you go to a SD steering box, there is cutting and welding required.
+When you go to a SD steering box, there is significant cutting and welding required.

 -If you half a half ton 4wd with leaf springs (most supercabs), do not buy this kit.
 You need my F250 4wd lowboy kit.